“The Super Shot” Stem Cell Treatment

-- Source of Stem Cells: Autologous (from you)
+- Source: Autologous (from you)

-- Stage of Arthritis: Moderate to Severe
+- Stage of Arthritis: Mild to Moderate

 At NeoGenix, combining bone marrow and adipose tissue is our secret weapon.
 On their own, both are extremely effective, but together they provide the patient with a double dose of adult stem cells, “super-charged” PRP, cytokines and scaffolding.
 The results have been so phenomenal we call it “The Super Shot.”

 Bone marrow and adipose tissue are both rich in specialized adult stem cells, including types of stem cells that can lead to regeneration and healing of cartilage, tendon, ligament, or bone and muscle tissue.
 Bone marrow also is rich in blood platelets and cytokines.
 Platelets store those extremely important growth factors that help activate stem cells and allow them to work more effectively.
 Cytokines help block active pain receptors.
 Adipose tissue also acts as scaffolding when injected into your joint, which helps support the growth of stem cells as they regenerate and repair tissue damage.

 How is “The Super Shot” used in joint regeneration, cartilage, muscle tendon, and ligament repair?